TA-Softies/ta-wiki/guides/misc/noload-setup.md

 This guide offers step-by-step instructions for configuring NoLoAD (NoMAD Login AD) on macOS, enabling users to log in with their Domain Accounts without binding the system directly to a specific Domain.
 NoLoAD provides a streamlined solution for seamless domain authentication on Mac devices.

+{: .important-title }
+> **APU Network Specific Configuration**
+>
+> This guide and configuration are specifically designed for use on **Asia Pacific University (APU)'s Network**.
+The included configuration files, DNS settings, and domain references are all configured for APU's technical infrastructure.
+If you're setting up NoLoAD elsewhere, you'll need different configuration files.

 {: .note }
 NoLoAD is ideal for educational and enterprise settings where centralized user management is needed.
 It enables domain logins on Macs, which cannot fully join Active Directory domains like Windows devices.